-At Applied Worldwide, we are always improving our applied sociology assignment for strategic planning.
+At Applied Worldwide, we are always improving our applied pedagogy with unique sociology assignments.
 Applying sociological concepts can be a great way to solidify an understanding of them.
 Doing so also prepares our students to apply their sociological skills and knowledge, empowering them as professionals.
 This strategic planning video assignment challenges students to apply sociology by identifying a strategic plan implemented by an organization, analyzing it sociologically, and presenting that analysis through a contemporary format: video.

 Strategic Planning and Applied Sociology